cabrerahector/wordpress-popular-posts/readme.txt

 = -OTHER STUFF THAT YOU SHOULD KNOW- =

 = I want to translate your plugin into my language / help you update a translation.
 What do I need to do? = There's a PO file included with Wordpress Popular Posts.
 If your language is not already supported by my plugin, you can use a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
-If you want to, you can send me your resulting PO and MO files to *hcabrerab at gmail dot com* so I can include them on the next release of my plugin.
+If you want to, you can send me your resulting PO and MO files to *hcabrerab at gmail dot com* so I can include them on the next release of my plugin (and would be really grateful if you can also help keep it updated on future releases).

 = I want your plugin to have X or Y functionality.
 Can it be done? = If it fits the nature of my plugin and it sounds like something others would like to have, there's a pretty good chance that I will implement it (and if you actually provide some sample code with useful comments, much better hehe).